Winter Visitor: Plot

 A 20 years old Ariel Lambert, after a suicide attempt, is sent with her mother to a small summer town in the state of Buenos Aires.
 Ariel arrives in winter, a time of the year in which the village is almost deserted.
 From his room and with the help of a telescope, Ariel witness a man taking children into his house, children that will not ever come out again.
 Ariel tries to call the police, but given his precarious mental state, they will not take him seriously.
 Determined to prove what he saw is true, he set forth in search for the evidence required to prove that what he saw is not only part of his imagination but a horrible truth.

 Cast

 Background

 Director Sergio Esquenazi has said in media interviews that the story is based on his travels in winter to Pinamar.
 Forest surrounded by fog and a town with deserted streets and houses were the source his inspiration.

 Filming location

 The film was shot entirely in Pinamar, Buenos Aires Province, Argentina.

 Distribution

 The film was first featured at the Fantasporto International Film Festival.
-It opened in Argentina on March, 2008.
+It opened in Argentina in March 2008.

 The film was also shown at various film festivals, including: the Toronto International Film Festival; the New York Film Festival and the Havana Film Festival, Cuba.

 In the United States, it was presented at the New York Film Festival on October 2, 2008.
 It also opened in Los Angeles on October 12, 2008.